 1. Resolve the Merge Conflict

-If you’ve ever run into a merge conflict while using Git, you know that it can be challenging to resolve the problem.
+If you’ve ever encountered a merge conflict while using Git, you know it can be challenging to resolve the problem.
 However, understanding how Git handles merge conflicts can help to make the process a bit easier.
 When two branches are merged, Git will attempt to resolve any conflicts that arise automatically.

 However, if Git cannot resolve the conflict automatically, it will leave the index and working tree in a special state.
 This state helps to give you all the information you need to resolve the conflict.
 The files which have conflicts will be marked, especially in the index.

-You will keep receiving this error message until you resolve the problem and update the index.
+You will receive this error message until you resolve the problem and update the index.
 By understanding how Git handles merge conflicts, you can more easily resolve them when they occur.

 Conflicts in the files should be resolved.
-The index will identify these files as having conflicts, so make adjustments to them as needed.
+The index will identify these files as having conflicts, so adjust them as needed.
 After you’ve fixed all the present issues, add the file and commit your changes.